Jodie Boyd-Ward - CentreWales Wheelchair

 |Place Of Birth||Wolverhampton|

 |Clubs||Leeds Rhinos Wheelchair|

 Jodie Boyd-Ward qualifies because of her Welsh grandfather.
 She switched to Wales in 2021 having previously played for Ireland and England and was part of that year's Celtic Cup winning team.
 She made her international debut in the first ever UK and Ireland Four Nations tournament in 2012 for Ireland, before featuring for them at the 2013 Rugby League World Cup, playing in all seven of their games in those two years.
 Following that 2013 tournament, she went on to win 20 caps for England where she won European Championship honours.
-She has also had domestic success with Leeds Rhinos as a winning member of their 2018 Super League and 2019 Challenge Cup squad before helping them to a historic league and cup double in 2021.
+She has also had domestic success with Leeds Rhinos as a winning member of their 2018 Super League and 2019 Challenge Cup squad, before helping them to a historic league and cup double in 2021 and the Challenge Cup in 2022.
 Jodie has reduced mobility and as a result of that, it means that she only has to touch the ball on her wheel to score a try once over the tryline.

 Note: The statistics tab shows all of the player’s known appearances for this particular Wales side against international sides or other non-capped recognised first class matches.
 To see exactly how many full test rugby league caps for Wales (or any other country) that this player has, please click the “Test Summary” tab.
 Nines individual player records are not shown, please click here for full details about Nines.
 Please also note that clubs’ current names are used throughout this website, due to the database only being able to feed one name per club (e.g. Wigan will also be known as Wigan Warriors throughout all player profiles).